-That’s where his story left off… with the little critters about to make a very big decision.
+That’s where his story leaves off… with the little critters about to make a very big decision.

-With not enough food to go around, all the grasshoppers and ants gathered one chilly Friday night and held a very important meeting.
+With not enough food to go around, the grasshoppers and all the ants gathered one chilly Friday night and held a very important meeting.
 They shouted, cussed and debated all night long, until they finally came to a decision.